zahrakhanjani128/TopicModel_EmotionCorrelation/index.md

 ### DATASET & EXPLORATORY DATA ANALYSIS

 Dataset has been taken from https://sail.usc.edu/iemocap/.
-It has the following main characterictics -
+It has the following main characteristics -
 - Conversational
 - Provided with Emotion Labels
 - Open Dataset